cyberbotics/webots/docs/reference/skin.md

 The skin mesh is imported from a mesh file specified by the `model` name (either Ogre or FBX format), but in order to be animated it has to be attached to a skeleton so that the rotation of the skeleton joints results in appropriate deformation of the skin mesh.

 This node provides two alternative ways to define a skeleton.
-The first method consists in providing the skeleton in the mesh file (in the case of Ogre, it stands in a separate skeleton file that must have the same name as the Ogre mesh file).
+The first method consists in providing the skeleton in the mesh file.
 The second method consists in listing the [Solid](#solid.md) nodes corresponding to the mesh bones using the `bones` field.
 If in the first case the resulting object animation will be purely graphical, when linking the [Skin](#skin) to an existing Webots skeleton made of [Solid](#solid.md) and [Joint](#joint.md) nodes it is possible to animate a dynamic object.